openharmony/docs/en/application-dev/reference/apis/js-apis-data-ValuesBucket.md

 The **ValueBucket** module holds data in key-value (KV) pairs.
 You can use it to insert data into a database.

->**NOTE**
+> **NOTE**
 >
->The initial APIs of this module are supported since API version 9.
+> The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+> The APIs provided by this module are system APIs.

 ## Modules to Import